ReysinProject/Daedalus/README.md

-# Daedalus
+# Janus
-A structured, architecturally elegant Python web framework
+Janus is a Python meta-framework that lets you write your API once and seamlessly deploy it across multiple web frameworks